 For Grievances involving perceived Student Standard of Conduct violations that do not involve harassment, sexual violence, assault, and/or discrimination, a Complainant should put his or her concerns in writing and submit them to the Campus Police.
 The Campus Police will conduct an investigation, if necessary, to determine whether allegations may potentially involve a violation of student conduct policies and related procedures.
 If the Grievance involves Campus Police, it should be submitted to the Office of Human Resources.

 If a Complainant's Grievance does not potentially involve violation of student conduct policies, no disciplinary proceedings will be initiated by the University.
 Instead, the Dean of Enrollment Management and Student Engagement or his or her designee will attempt to reach an informal resolution with Complainant, Respondent, and any other involved individuals.
-If an informal resolution cannot be reached, the Dean of Enrollment Management will provide a written determination to the parties with his or her resolution.
+If an informal resolution cannot be reached, the Dean of Enrollment Management and Student Engagement will provide a written determination to the parties with his or her resolution.
 This determination will be final, and the Complainant has no right of appeal.
-If a Complainant's Grievance does potentially involve violation of student conduct policies, disciplinary proceedings will be initiated by the University's Student Conduct Process.
+If a Complainant's Grievance does potentially involve violation of student conduct policies, disciplinary proceedings will be initiated by the University against any parties involved in the Grievance in accordance with the University's Student Conduct Process.
 A Complainant's Grievance is considered closed upon exhaustion of the University's disciplinary proceedings, and a Complainant has no right of appeal.